Globalization Currents In U.S. and Chinese Relations and the Effect on Global Economy

 Since the wake of WWII, the U.S. mostly has been the sole superpower in international geopolitical relations, but within these last couple years, China has met the place of ascension as competing rising superpower.
 I would like to note, in the first Trump presidential term, there was sole executive enaction of a trade war on the international enmity.
 Further, to note, in Biden’s term in office, the U.S. national authorities drafted plans to reduce bilateral trade with the country and put some of those trade reductions in order, while continuing in the trade war precedence, which Trump carries on until now, in his second term.
 My question I pose is, in authentically this new millennium progressively driven era in terms of various civic and green and international crossroads and rapprochement belongings: does structural and establishment processes of declining economic prosperity and free international trade make sense in the book on the geopolitical order?

 There is great hope throughout the world today that this great millennium brings in the tide of global citizenship oneness and international embodiment and a more open mind, free heart and mind world sharing.
 There are ideas spanned widely throughout international civil populaces embracing the idea of being insightful in regards to the people of other countries, their pursuits, their awakenings, their ideas, their approaches, the problems they work to overcome, their cultural trends, their citizen-body and its overall happenings.
-In the University, much scholarship and excitement has been placed on the lavishing in large quantities of cross-cultural and cross-national exchanges between citizenry bodies in the fields of greater globalized world structure and a fluid global citizenry-body, valuing their domestic situation, the citizens of other countries, and in cross-national communication ties.
+In the University, much scholarship and excitement has been placed on the lavishing in large quantities of cross-cultural and cross-national exchanges and understanding between citizenry bodies in the fields of greater globalized world structure and a fluid global citizenry-body, valuing their domestic situation, the citizens of other countries, and in cross-national communication ties.

 Is this paradox of an inward and disconnecting trade order, here, then, put in order by the American national authorities, in backwardness to the sanguine and open-reaching hopes of the global order of the twenty-first century.